DataDog/documentation/content/en/real_user_monitoring/guide/monitor-hybrid-react-native-applications.md

 ### Initialize the React Native SDK

-To initialize the React Native Datadog SDK for RUM, see the [React Native Monitoring documentation][1].
+In order to initialize the SDK on both the React Native and the native side, you can follow the [React Native Monitoring documentation][1].

-This also initializes the SDK on the native side.
-You are able to call both the native and React Native SDKs for logs, traces and RUM.
+You will be able to call both the native and React Native SDKs for logs, traces and RUM.

-If you are sure that you don't call the native SDK before the React Native SDK this is the solution we recommend.
+We recommend this solution, as long as you don't use our SDK on the native side before it has been initialized on the React Native side.

 {{< tabs >}}
 {{% tab "Android" %}}